Tyler-Elliot/osticket-prereqs/README.md

 How to install:

--Download PHP Manager: Go to the official Microsoft IIS site or search “PHP Manager for IIS” and download the installer (e.g., PHPManagerForIIS-1.2.0.msi).
+-Download PHP Manager: Go to the official Microsoft IIS site or search “PHP Manager for IIS” and download the installer ( PHPManagerForIIS-1.2.0.msi).

 -Run the Installer: Double-click the MSI file and follow the prompts.